 All employees in trusted roles prove their trustworthiness by regularly submitting an official certificate of good conduct.
+Prior to an employment, relevant references, educational degrees etc. are reviewed to determine suitability for an occupation.

 5.3.3 Training requirements

 5.3.4 Retraining frequency and sequence